Desi Chicken Curry

 This Desi Chicken Curry (Indian Country Chicken Curry, Village Style Chicken Curry) is a flavorful and robust curry made using chicken pieces, onions, tomatoes, and a few everyday Indian spices.

 The country cooking style is known for its simplicity.
-The dishes are made using ingredients that are readily available and there is nothing fancy about it.
-No grinding the masala, simple ingredients, and easy process.
-However, the dishes are high in flavor and this chicken curry is no exception.
+The dishes are made using readily available ingredients, and nothing is fancy about them.
+No grinding the masala, simple ingredients, and an easy process.
+However, the dishes are high in flavor, and this chicken curry is no exception.

-This spicy and masaledar chicken curry is also a great recipe to make if you are new to cooking; it’s so simple.
+This spicy and masaledar chicken curry is also a great recipe if you are new to cooking; it’s so simple.

-I cooked this village style chicken curry in a regular non-stick pan but to get the best flavor, cook it in an earthen pot (handi) over a wood fire.
+People in villages cook it in an earthen pot (handi) over a wood fire.
 The smoky flavor that it imparts to the curry is unmatchable.
+However, I cooked this village-style chicken curry in a regular non-stick pan, and the flavors were great too.

 Ingredients

-You will get all the ingredients to make this curry in an Indian grocery store near you.
+You can find all the ingredients to make this curry at an Indian grocery store near you.

 Chicken – For the best flavor, opt for skinless bone-in chicken pieces.
 The bone gives a lovely flavor to the curry.

-In villages, this curry is made using, country chicken (desi chicken) which tastes much better than the broiler chicken that we get in the cities.
-If you have access to desi chicken, then use it for the best taste.
+In villages, this curry is made using country chicken (desi chicken), which tastes much better than the broiler chicken we get in the cities.
+If you can access desi chicken, use it for the best taste.

 Oil – I prefer using mustard oil or ghee to make this curry.
 But you can use any cooking oil that you have handy.

-Whole Spices – Whole spices when added to hot oil infuse an aroma, making the curry taste fabulous.
+Whole Spices infuse an aroma when added to hot oil, making the curry taste fabulous.

 You will need cumin seeds (jeera), cloves (laung), cinnamon sticks (dalchini), black peppercorns (kali mirch), mace (javitri), and bay leaves (tejpatta).

-Lightly crush the whole spices in a mortar and pestle before adding them to hot oil for the best flavor.
+Lightly crush all the spices in a mortar and pestle before adding them to hot oil for the best flavor.

 Spice Powders – You will need a few basic spice powders such as coriander powder, turmeric powder, Kashmiri red chili powder, and garam masala powder.

-I prefer to use Kashmiri red chili powder in place of regular chili powder, as it adds a nice color to the curry without making it too spicy.
+I prefer Kashmiri red chili powder over regular chili powder because it adds a nice color to the curry without making it too spicy.
 You can use paprika powder or cayenne pepper instead of chili powder.

 Adjust the spices according to your taste and preference.